-When protecting data in public cloud environments, a new approach has emerged around hardware-based confidential computing solutions available for the public cloud.
+When protecting data in public cloud environments, a new approach has emerged around hardware-based confidential computing solutions available for the public cloud, which is the backbone of an enterprise data security framework.

-This approach is also being promoted by the Confidential Computing Consortium, which has been formed recently by cloud service providers (CSPs), chip vendors, and security companies.
+This approach is also being promoted by the Confidential Computing Consortium, which was recently formed by cloud service providers (CSPs), chip vendors, and security companies. all working to reduce cloud data security risks.

-CSPs now offer hardware platforms enabling confidential computing solutions to be deployed in the cloud to secure data at rest, in transit, and now also in use.
+CSPs now offer hardware platforms enabling confidential computing solutions to be deployed in the cloud to secure data at rest, in transit, and now also in use, addressing key gaps in traditional cloud security strategies.

 Previously, organizations were able to protect data by encrypting it only at rest and in transit.
-At runtime, however, data was exposed when being used by the CPU.
+At runtime, however, data was exposed when being used by the CPU, creating vulnerabilities in enterprise cloud security defenses.

-If not for today’s increasing adoption of secure enclave technologies, such as Intel® Software Guard Extensions (Intel® SGX), confidential computing would be impractical.
+If not for today’s increasing adoption of secure enclave technologies, such as Intel® Software Guard Extensions (Intel® SGX), confidential computing would still be a theory rather than a practical path to stronger cloud data security.

 Other approaches, such as fully homomorphic encryption, in practice are too cumbersome and slow to work and are not practical for many of today’s complex application use cases and cloud environments.